AdamMurray/StereoMatchingVectorPascal/tests/TESTS_NOTES.md

 testImageInputOutput.pas
 --------------------------

-*Date created: 26/06/13*.
 **Date created: 26/06/13**.

-testImageInputOutput.pas tests for correct input and output of the image files to be used in the program.
+*testImageInputOutput.pas* tests for correct input and output of the image files to be used in the program.
 If the test works correctly, the image input to the test and the image output from the test will be exactly equal (including colour).

 Problems: